2732ii2/WeekDaysPro/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Deployed Link  or Live Website : <a href="weekdayproject.netlify.app">weekdayproject.netlify.app<a/>
+<h5> Deployed Link  or Live Website : weekdayproject.netlify.app  </h5>
 ## Available Scripts

 In the project directory, you can run: